MadratMax/Selenium.Tests.SDK/README.md

 # Selenium.Tests.SDK
-SDK for creating selenium tests using SpecFlow BDD notation.
+SDK for creating selenium tests using Gherkin notation.

 Includes the SpecFlow framework configured with example.